 Many options may be given in one of two forms: either a dash followed by a single letter, or two dashes followed by a long option name.
 Options are listed in alphabetical order.

-instruction sets.
-To print a list of available architectures to standard output, use
+derivatives and AMD64 instruction sets.
+To print a list of available architectures to

 Selects the debugging format for debug information.
 Debugging information can be used